top of page

 Eligibility: 9-12th graders

-This program is thoughtfully designed to provide high school students like you with a comprehensive understanding of the key principles and practices that drive innovation and successful entrepreneurial ventures.
-Taught by renowned faculty and experienced entrepreneurs, you will explore a wide range of topics, including idea generation, market analysis, product development, and the art of launching and scaling a startup.
+This program is designed to provide high school students with a comprehensive understanding of the principles and practices that drive innovation and successful entrepreneurial ventures.
+Taught by faculty and experienced entrepreneurs, the course covers a wide range of topics, including idea generation, market analysis, product development, and launching and scaling a startup.
+Through lectures, workshops, case studies, and collaborative projects, you will gain a solid theoretical foundation and develop the skills necessary to succeed

 Location: Georgetown University